leowagnersouza/fcmmaui/README.md

 To make it work, I had to copy some small parts of the official docs into de Cedric's code, so if you are facing the same problem, you may find this useful.

+The solution is missing some private files, like google-services.json and GoogleService-Info.plist.
 ## Know issues

 Notifications don't work on iOS simulator, you will need a physical device.